rh416/COALAS/README.md

     2. Click `File` > `Project Structure`.
 Under `Libraries` select `Add New Project Library` > `Java` and navigate to the folder where you downloaded Processing 2.x.
 Select `core/library/core.jar`
     3. Download G4P.
     4. Go back to `Libraries`, select `Add New Project Library` > `Java` and navigate to the G4P folder.
 Select `library/G4P.jar`
-5. You are now ready to start developing!~~
+5. You are now ready to start developing!</del>

 ## Publishing ##
 Once development is complete its time to release a runnable application!
 The following steps outline the process: